What is Total Facilities Management (TFM)?

 While technology and infrastructure are essential components of facilities management, the human element remains the most critical factor for the success of a TFM strategy.

 A TFM contract relies on a coordinated workforce that manages daily operations, ensures compliance, and delivers high-quality services.
-Key roles in a TFM environment include:

 • Facility managers responsible for overall operational performance